jwr/msp430_usi_i2c/README.md

 # Does it work?

 It does for me: I've been using this code in a number of projects and had no problems with it.
+I've used it on MSP430G2412 and MSP430G2452 chips.
 That said, there are no guarantees.